imjoy-team/ImJoy/docs/i2k_tutorial.md

 !> Although we support running in Colab, there is an issue with the asyncio support in Colab we reported [here](https://github.com/googlecolab/colabtools/issues/1648), we will need to wait for the fix from the colab team.
 It might also help if you give add a 👍 to the issue.

 ### Use imjoy-elfinder to manage your remote files

-To manage your files, we made [imjoy-elfinder](https://github.com/imjoy-team/imjoy-elfinder).
+To better manage files, we implemented [imjoy-elfinder](https://github.com/imjoy-team/imjoy-elfinder).
 You can try it by [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/imjoy-team/imjoy-elfinder/blob/master/example-data/ImJoy_elFinder_Colab.ipynb) or [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/imjoy-team/imjoy-elfinder/master?urlpath=elfinder).

 !> While you can use it normally as a standalone interface or within the Jupyter notebook, it fails to work in the Imjoy app, possibly due to some security changes in the latest Chrome ([this issue](https://github.com/imjoy-team/ImJoy/issues/401)), but you can try it with Firefox.

 We also encourage you to try run it locally.
 Here are the steps:

  1. Install it via `pip install -U imjoy-elfinder`
  2. Run it via `imjoy-elfinder --thumbnail` and keep the terminal open
  3. Try to open http://127.0.0.1:8765 in your browser
- 3. Use it as a file browser plugin in ImJoy:
+ 4. Use it as a file browser plugin in ImJoy:

 <!-- ImJoyPlugin: { "type": "native-python", "name": "show-image-plugin"} -->
 ```python